James Hetfield: Personal life

 Hetfield has a number of tattoos, including one which shows flames encasing four playing cards – ace (1), 9, 6, and 3 – representing the year of his birth, and the words "Carpe Diem" ("seize the day").
 The flames on the tattoo are in reference to the pyrotechnic accident which he suffered in 1992 during a concert in Montreal.
-He has tattooed an "M" and "81" on his right hand for "Metallica" and the year Metallica was founded, 1981, and an "F" on his left hand for "Francesca".
+He has tattooed an "M" and "81" on his right hand for "Metallica" and the year Metallica was founded, 1981, and an "F" on his left hand for "Francesca", which has since been turned into "Forgiven".
 He also has some Christian tattoos, including crosses and one of Jesus on his right arm.
 He has a tattoo of two razors forming the straight edge X symbol on his left wrist.

 The first single Hetfield ever bought was "Sweet Home Alabama" by Lynyrd Skynyrd.
 He was featured in a documentary called Absent, directed by Justin Hunt, which takes a look at the effects of absent fathers on their children and the "father wound" that they leave behind.

 Hetfield has expressed his disdain for politics and celebrities who "soapbox their opinions", stating that "for us, people are people – you should all have your own opinion".
 In 2007, Metallica performed at London's Live Earth concert.
 When Hetfield was asked for his thoughts on climate change, he responded by saying:

-In 2008, he made comments which were perceived as endorsing the use of his music at Guantánamo Bay to torture prisoners.
-British band Chumbawamba subsequently released a song called "Torturing James Hetfield" as a direct response.
+In 2008, responding to the use of Metallica's music to torture Iraqi prisoners, Hetfield was unoffended and replied, "If the Iraqis aren't used to freedom, then I'm glad to be part of their exposure."
+British band Chumbawamba subsequently released a song called "Torturing James Hetfield" in response.
+In a 2017 interview, Hetfield reaffirmed his previous stance, saying, "I'm honored my country is using something to help us stay safe, if they are.
+But then again, once the music is out, I don't have control over that.
+Just like how someone's giving it away online.
+They're using it to do what they do."